pingcap/docs-cn/v3.1/how-to/deploy/orchestrated/ansible.md

     sudo pip install -r ./requirements.txt
     ```

-    Ansible and the related dependencies are in the `tidb-ansible/requirements.txt` file.
+    The version information of Ansible and dependencies is in the `tidb-ansible/requirements.txt` file.

 2. View the version of Ansible: